https-github-com-medusajs-medusa/medusa-new-readme/README.md

 ## What is Medusa

 Medusa is an open source composable commerce engine built with Node.js.
-The solution is headless and can be leveraged in multiple use cases, incl. traditional B2C and B2B commerce, multi-channel setups, OMS-functionality, marketplaces etc.
+The solution is headless and is leveraged in multiple use cases, incl. traditional B2C and B2B commerce, multi-channel setups, OMS-functionality, marketplaces and more.

-[Here](https://docs.medusajs.com/introduction#architecture).For an overview of Medusa's architecture
+[Here](https://docs.medusajs.com/introduction#architecture).
+For an overview of Medusa's architecture

 ## Community & Contributions
 Our community and core team is available in our [GitHub discussions](https://github.com/medusajs/medusa/discussions), where you can request support, discuss roadmap and share ideas.